Key Specs of SP 125

 Honda SP 125 Highlights

-Other notable features include an all-LED headlamp, fully-digital instrument cluster with real-time and average efficiency, range, and even gear position indicator.
-Honda has also equipped the bike with new premium-looking switchgear and an engine kill switch as well.
+Notable features on the SP125 include an all-LED headlamp, fully-digital instrument cluster with real-time and average efficiency, range, and even gear position indicator.
+Honda has also equipped the bike with new premium-looking switchgear and an engine kill switch.

 Honda SP 125 Price